-This class is based on the 6000-level "Lidar Remote Sensing" class offered in Fall 2012.
+This class is based on the 6000-level "Lidar Remote Sensing" class offered in Fall 2014.
 In light of the new development of lidar technologies and applications through worldwide research, the course contents have been updated to include new developments and directions, more sophisticated lidar simulation and sensitivity analysis, and possible new applications.
-Students will be offered field-trip opportunities to UCB Table Mountain lidar facility for real lidar operations.
-Guest speakers will be invited from different lidar groups.
+Students will be offered field-trip opportunities to UCB Table Mountain lidar facility for real lidar operations of a STAR Na Doppler lidar and a MRI Fe Doppler lidar.
+Visits to NOAA and NCAR lidars will also be arranged.
+Guest speakers will be invited from various lidar groups.